Autocross: United States

-British autocross
+United Kingdom

-In the United Kingdom, autocrosses are typically held on a grass or stubble surface, an added attraction being the challenge of driving quickly on difficult surfaces.
+In the United Kingdom, autocrosses are typically held on a grass or stubble surface.
 Cars compete individually against the clock, although more than one car may start at the same time if the circuit is long enough and wide enough.
 Because the course is usually bumpy and there is a risk of contact with other cars, most competitors use specially prepared cars (which vary from very inexpensive to specially engineered racers) brought on trailers.
-Events are usually held on a region-wide basis, with MotorsportUK, overseeing rules and regulations.
+Events are usually held on a region-wide basis, with Motorsport UK overseeing rules and regulations.

 Some people choose to start singularly, particularly if they compete in a rally car.
 The sport is relatively low risk as there is or should be nothing to hit.
 However, if you wish, you may do double car starts.
 Most people opt for this, although some competitors choose to do 3 and 4 car starts whilst still competing against the clock.

 History

 The British autocross began in the early 1950s when clubs organized timed runs around courses set on farmers' fields.
 By 1954, Taunton MC organized the first ever autocross series in the United Kingdom.
 This, however, was only repeated in 1959 when the club was awarded the permit to hold the British National Autocross event.
 Shortly, thereafter, the sporting event caught on and, by 1963, the ASWMC Autocross Championship was finally launched.

 Presently, there are many local clubs which host across the UK, although the main regions hosting Autocross events are: AEMC for East Anglia, ANECCC - North East, and, the ASWMC for the South-West region.
 The ASWMC, for its part, now has 13 different Championships, which attract around 250 contenders each year.
 The regional autocross events also have different formats.
-For instance, the South West follows the traditional two-car start, except for the 4 abreast Sandocross that used to run at Weston-Super-Mare, while the North East region involves 4-car autocross.
+For instance, the South West follows the traditional two-car start, except for the 4 abreast Sandocross that used to run at Weston-super-Mare, while the North East region involves 4-car autocross.

-European autocross

-European autocross is significantly different from most other types in that cars compete at once, wheel to wheel, and so is similar to Folkrace.